25 Mar MDHA’s Precautions Against COVID-19 and Important Information

 - Residents of MDHA properties now have new options to pay rent.
 You may now pay your rent online or at any MDHA authorized CheckFreePay payment center.
 Details on how to utilize these new options were sent via mail to all MDHA residents during the week of April 13, 2020.
 Please note; Tenant Identification Codes are required in order to utilize these new services, which is why they were sent via mail and are not listed here.

 - Maintenance will continue at all properties.
 All exterior maintenance will proceed without change.
 MDHA staff will respond to all calls considered an emergency and will prioritize tenant work requests as to need.
 Tenant called work requests will be responded to after confirmation from the head of household that no one in the residence is suffering from symptoms of COVID-19.
 Routine work orders will be handled on a case-by-case basis with the goal to minimize in-person contact.

-- In an effort to protect our older residents and neighbors, we are following expert recommendations and will start a “Help Us Prevent the Spread of COVID-19” campaign at our tower properties.
+- In an effort to protect our older residents and neighbors, we are following expert recommendations and started “Help Us Prevent the Spread of COVID-19” campaign at our tower properties in March.
 To promote this campaign and prevent COVID-19 from entering our elderly and disabled tower properties, visitors will only be allowed in the towers as approved by the property manager, and only for essential, required supportive services.
 This will continue until further notice.
 To view the flier sent to tower residents, click here.
 To view the letter sent to tower residents, click here.